metal-toolbox/fleetdb/README.md

 docker-compose -f quickstart.yml -f quickstart-dev.yml up --build
 ```

 NOTE: `--build` is required to get docker-compose to rebuild the container if you have changes.
-You make also include the `quickstart-tracing.yml` file if you wish to have tracing support.
+You may also include the `quickstart-tracing.yml` file if you wish to have tracing support.

 ### Adding/Changing database schema